What is anxiety?

 Types of treatment available

-As with depression, there are many health professionals and services available to help with information, treatment and support, and there are many things that people with anxiety can do to help themselves.
+As with depression, there are many health professionals and services available to help with information, treatment and support for anxiety, as well as lots of things you can do to help yourself.

 Who can assist

-Different health professionals provide different types of services, treatments and assistance to help people on the road to recovery.
-It’s very important to find the right mental health professional to suit your individual needs.
+Different health professionals provide different types of services, treatments and assistance to help you on the road to recovery.
+And because we’re all different, it's important to find the right mental health professional to meet your individual needs.

 Recovery and staying well

-Recovery can take time.
-While psychological and/or medical treatment can help with a person’s recovery, there are many other ways people can help themselves to get better and stay well.
+Recovery can take time, and it’s important to go easy on yourself.
+While medical and/or psychological treatment can help with your recovery, there are many other ways you can help yourself to get better and stay well.